infrawatch/telemetry-framework/deploy/README-multicloud.md

 * collectd/us-west-3-telemetry
 * ...etc

-## Deploying SmartGateways
+## Deploying Smart Gateways

-Two SmartGateways (one for metrics, one for events) need to be deployed for each cloud, configured to listen on the correct AMQP address.
+Two Smart Gateways (one for metrics, one for events) need to be deployed for each cloud, configured to listen on the correct AMQP address.
 For example:

 ```yaml